 Thom has dealt with high-value claims in soft and hard IP, particularly in claims for breaches of copyright and design rights.

-Most recently, he successfully defended a renowned Scottish boat designer at trial in the Intellectual Property Enterprise Court, where the case turned on alleged technical similarities between competing designs for personal high-speed watercraft.
+Most recently, he successfully defended a well-known Scottish boat designer at trial in the Intellectual Property Enterprise Court, where the case turned on alleged technical similarities between competing designs for personal high-speed watercraft.

 Thom has assisted leading counsel in high-value claims in negligence, advising on all areas of liability and quantum.